Piou-piou/ribs-framework/readme.md

 **Ribs is a framework which allow you to create fully personalisable and administrable pages !**

-In this framework you can add an illimited number of modules created by you or the community :)
+In this framework you can add an illimited number of modules created by yourself or the community :)

 Ribs still under development, updates are committed on all the core